chinapedia/wikipedia.abstract.en/Page/Fluorescence.md

 Lighting

-Www_Beo_cc.jpgs.
+s.
 Paintings by Beo Beyond]] The common fluorescent lamp relies on fluorescence.
 Inside the glass tube is a partial vacuum and a small amount of mercury.
 An electric discharge in the tube causes the mercury atoms to emit mostly ultraviolet light.
 The tube is lined with a coating of a fluorescent material, called the _phosphor_, which absorbs ultraviolet light and re-emits visible light.
 Fluorescent lighting is more energy-efficient than incandescent lighting elements.
 However, the uneven spectrum of traditional fluorescent lamps may cause certain colors to appear different than when illuminated by incandescent light or daylight.
 The mercury vapor emission spectrum is dominated by a short-wave UV line at 254 nm (which provides most of the energy to the phosphors), accompanied by visible light emission at 436 nm (blue), 546 nm (green) and 579 nm (yellow-orange).
 These three lines can be observed superimposed on the white continuum using a hand spectroscope, for light emitted by the usual white fluorescent tubes.
 These same visible lines, accompanied by the emission lines of trivalent europium and trivalent terbium, and further accompanied by the emission continuum of divalent europium in the blue region, comprise the more discontinuous light emission of the modern trichromatic phosphor systems used in many compact fluorescent lamp and traditional lamps where better color rendition is a goal.[70]

 Fluorescent lights were first available to the public at the 1939 New York World's Fair.
 Improvements since then have largely been better phosphors, longer life, and more consistent internal discharge, and easier-to-use shapes (such as compact fluorescent lamps).
 Some high-intensity discharge (HID) lamps couple their even-greater electrical efficiency with phosphor enhancement for better color rendition.